Seeed-Studio/wiki-documents/docs/Contribution/Contributor_Files/XIAO-ESP32S3-FreeRTOS.md

 ### Setting up ESP-IDF

-After setting up the [Visual Studio Extension](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md) open the terminal and past the following command to access the ESP-IDF Command Line Tools from the normal terminal environment(outside of VScode).
+After setting up the [Visual Studio Extension](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md), open the terminal and paste the following command to access the ESP-IDF Command Line Tools from the normal terminal environment(outside of VScode).

 :::note
 The normal installation of [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) extension of VS-Code will take care of 90% of use cases do the following steps only if you need ESP Command line tools outside of the environment.